readyready15728/misc/awakemud-notes.md

 * Nicolas Lambardi in the Enigma Nightclub on the second floor of Novatech Seattle offers work.
 (Killing the lawyer's bodyguard can be rough.)
 (What he's offering now is also very dangerous.)
 (Maxes out at 1000 rep.)
-* Angela Wright on the fifth floor of Novatech Seattle offers work (minimum reputation 500).
+* Angela Wright on the fifth floor of Novatech Seattle offers work for less experienced runners (minimum reputation 500).
 * Maple Leaf Technologies on the first floor of the Renraku Arcology sells decks and various other decking-related technology, including the Hitachi RM-AX optical chip encoder.